vackosar/vackosar.github.io/_posts/2022-05-14-neural-data-compression.md

 ## Abstraction is Lossy Compression
-- abstraction is general rules and concepts derived from the usage and classification
+- [abstraction is a set of generalization rules and concepts](/ml/How-Deep-Neural-Networks-Learn) derived from the usage and classification
 - transformation from concrete to abstract is lossy compression - [taxonomy](/ml/Automatically-Expanding-Taxonomy)
 - from properties of the abstract, can derive properties for all concrete
 - not have to repeat this for each concrete - compression